mcncm/hafnia/README.md

 # Installation

 ## On your personal computer
-You can build and install a Cavy binary with Cargo.
-Clone the repository, `cd` to the Cavy directory, and run `$ cargo build --release && cargo install --path .`.
+You can build and install a Hafnia binary with Cargo.
+Clone the repository, `cd` to the Hafnia directory, and run `$ cargo build --release && cargo install --path .`.
 Make sure that `~/.cargo/bin` is in your `PATH` variable.
 It should build and run on Rust stable, beta, and nightly, and on Linux, MacOS, and Windows.
 I don’t anticipate any architecture-dependence, but am curious to know if it builds and runs on aarch64.
-Cavy currently requires rustc >= 1.48.0.
+Hafnia currently requires rustc >= 1.48.0.

 ## For your quantum computing infrastructure
-Cavy is probably too unstable for most experimental research, but if you’re interested in learning more, please email `cavy` dash `lang` dash `support` at `mit` dot `edu`.
+Hafnia is probably too unstable for most experimental research, but if you’re interested in learning more, please email `hafnia` dash `lang` dash `support` at `mit` dot `edu`.

 # Usage

-You can invoke the cavy compiler binary as `cavy`.
+You can invoke the hafnia compiler binary as `hafnia`.
 If given no command line arguments, it spawns a REPL.

 ## Interfacing with scripting languages

 ### Python
-You can call the Cavy compiler from Python through [pycavy](https://github.com/mcncm/pycavy) wrapper, which provides utility functions for compiling Cavy programs and loading them as [https://github.com/quantumlib/Cirq](Cirq) and [https://qiskit.org/](Qiskit) circuits.
+You can call the Hafnia compiler from Python through [pyhafnia](https://github.com/mcncm/pyhafnia) wrapper, which provides utility functions for compiling Hafnia programs and loading them as [https://github.com/quantumlib/Cirq](Cirq) and [https://qiskit.org/](Qiskit) circuits.